Skip to content

 What moves the cost in Fountain

-Fountain requires a building permit for roof replacement, costing $100 to $250.
-The contractor typically handles the permit application.
-A local building department inspection is mandatory before final approval, adding 2 to 3 days to the project timeline.
+Fountain requires a building permit for roof replacement, with typical permit costs ranging from $100 to $250.
+The contractor typically handles permit pulling.
+A final inspection is mandatory after tear-off and decking repair, adding time to the overall project but ensuring structural integrity and code compliance.

 Overlay vs. full tear-off